What is a Good 5K Time for a Beginner

 Your First Race

-My advice for your first 5K is simple: don’t worry about the clock.
+For your first 5K, here’s my advice: forget the clock.
 Your main goal should be to run (or run-walk) the whole distance.
 It’s about building endurance.
 Performance goals will come later.

 I once coached a young guy who was dead set on finishing his first 5K in under 25 minutes.
 He pushed so hard early on that by the last mile, he was walking—and not in a good way.